Scale model of LBJ’s boyhood home

 Did You Know…

 "This is my country, the hill country of Texas.
-And through the years when time would permit, here is where I would always return, to the Pedernales River, the scenes of my childhood.” - Lyndon Johnson [LBJ Library photo by Frank Wolfe. #D4717-23a]
+Through the years when time would permit, here is where I would always return, to the Pedernales River, the scenes of my childhood.” - Lyndon Johnson [LBJ Library photo by Frank Wolfe. #D4717-23a]